There are three conflicting ideas about how the range of motion we use while lifting weights affects our muscle growth:

 - Using a larger range of motion will often force more muscles to contribute to the lift.
 For example, barbell curls with a full range of motion may stimulate more growth under our biceps (brachialis) and in our forearm muscles (brachioradialis), stimulating more overall muscle growth in our arms.
 We also see this with squats, where a larger range of motion produces equal growth in our quads, but extra growth in our adductors and glutes (study).

 - Descending into a deeper stretch at the bottom of our lifts is a great way to stretch our muscles, which can make us more flexible.
 More importantly, we then need to lift the weight back up, strengthening our muscles through that entire range of motion, improving our mobility.

 There’s some nuance to it, too, though.
-Sometimes lifting with a larger range of motion stimulate more muscle growth, other times not so much:
+Sometimes lifting with a larger range of motion stimulates more muscle growth, other times not so much:

 - Sometimes training with a larger range of motion can restrict blood flow into the muscles we’re working, boosting muscle growth.
 Other times, such as with triceps extensions, training with a partial range of motion is better for that (study).
 It depends on the lift.